dalibo/emaj/docs/en/webUsage.rst

 Tables group details
 --------------------

-From the tables groups list page, it is possible to get more information about a particular tables group by clicking on its name.
+From the table groups list page, it is possible to get more information about a particular table group by clicking on its name.
 This page is also accessible with the “*Properties*” icon of the groups bar and through the left browsing tree.

 .. figure:: images/emajweb_groupproperties.png
    :align: center
    :class: screenshot

-   Figure 7 – Details of a tables group
+   Figure 7 – Details of a table group

 A first line repeats information already displayed on the groups list (number of tables and sequences, type, state and number of marks).
 It also shows the disk space used by its log tables.